cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Building the applications and creating Docker images

-Both `movie-service` and `review-service` use the `dockerfile-maven` from Spotify to make the Docker build process integrate with the Maven build process.
+Both `movie-service` and `review-service` use the `dockerfile-maven` plugin from Spotify to make the Docker build process integrate with the Maven build process.

 If you have Java 11, Maven and Docker configured, you are good to go.